Maybe you bought buttermilk to make some delicious scones.

 How To Tell If Buttermilk Has Gone Off

 It can be pretty hard to tell if buttermilk has gone bad because it already has that sour flavor associated with bad milk.

 Therefore, you should look for these signs instead:

 If you want to try to tell if your buttermilk is off by the taste, you should be trying to notice a sourer, less buttery flavor.

 Let’s explore why.
 Remember that lactic acid we told you about?
 As buttermilk ages, it continues to sour.
 Buttermilk also contains a compound called diacetyl, which is what gives buttermilk its buttery flavor.
 Over time, the bacteria that create diacetyl decline, meaning the buttery flavor declines too.

 When it comes to storage, buttermilk plays by the dairy rulebook.

 You should store your buttermilk in the refrigerator before it’s opened.
-Once you have cracked it open, reseal the original packaging, or transfer to an airtight container if necessary, before replacing in the refrigerator.
+Once you have cracked it open, reseal the original packaging, or transfer it to an airtight container, if necessary, before replacing it in the refrigerator.

 You can also freeze buttermilk, but it will noticeably change the texture and flavor.
 You’ll see separation once your buttermilk is thawed.
 Therefore, you should only use frozen-and-thawed buttermilk in baking, as, when used in recipes, you won’t notice the change in texture.